 2. Separate your business and personal expenses

-Even if you’ve only earned $20 in your business, I want you to go set up a business checking account.
-It will not only give your business more credibility but also make things so much easier for you down the road when you’re making good money.
+So, even if you’ve only earned $20 in your business, I want you to go set up a business checking account.
+It will not only give your business more credibility but also make things so much easier for you down the road, both personally and professionally, when you’re making good money.

-If you just throw everything you earn into your checking account, your finances are going to get confusing very quickly.
+Besides, if you just throw everything you earn into your personal checking account, your finances are going to get confusing very quickly.
 It’ll be hard to separate your personal expenses from your business expenses and that can create a huge nightmare come tax season.
 In many cases, having a separate business account also helps reduce personal liability, in the event the venture doesn’t take off, or worse, the business owner faces litigation or has to declare bankruptcy.
 Business accounts typically enjoy special protection, which understandably doesn’t apply to personal accounts.

 3. Set up an LLC